ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Compression of OSCORE Option:
   * Revised semantics of the x sub-field related to KUDOS.
   * Removed moot sub-fields related to KUDOS.

+* Clarified OSCORE compression when using the group mode of Group OSCORE.

 * Updated YANG data model.